Which city is cheaper, Valletta or Faro?

 Many people head to Faro to see the old town.
 You'll find historic buildings and cobblestone streets in the old town.
 It's a nice place to explore, grab a bite to eat, and do a little shopping.

-Valletta is a popular shopping destination with plenty of stores.
+Shopping is a popular activity when visiting Valletta.
 For the best shopping head to Republic Street and Merchants Street where you'll find craft shops, boutiques, and other local souvenirs.
 Many visitors enjoy picking up blown glass, a locally made miniature, or cactus liquor.
 Lace is also a common local item that you'll find around town.

-Valletta is a family-friendly place to visit.
+Valletta offers lots of family activities.
 This charming town has nearby beaches as well as a few museums that kids will enjoy, including a toy museum.
 There are also several multi-media shows that educate visitors on the area's history.
 Make sure you check out Malta 5D and the Malta Experience.

 Valletta has so much to offer for a romantic couple's vacation.
 The town offers beautiful walks, luxury spa experiences, and evening sunset cruises that are seeped in romance.
 During the evening you can enjoy a cocktail hour and then dine in one of the town's many unique restaurants.